SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 The default configuration file can be found in the following location: `%programfiles%\Skyline Communications\DataMiner UserDefinableApiEndpoint\appsettings.json`

+> [!IMPORTANT]
-If you want to make changes to the configuration, create an *appsettings.custom.json* file within the same folder.
+> If you want to make changes to the configuration, create an *appsettings.custom.json* file within the same folder.
 This will prevent your settings from being overwritten by an upgrade.
+Changing the settings in *appsettings.json* will work, but these will be overridden during an upgrade.

 In this file, add the setting or settings that you want to override, with your custom value.
 The following main blocks of settings are available: